 How do I prevent it?

-Avoid Urinary Tract Infections (UTI)
+Avoid Urinary Tract Infections (UTIs)

 The best way to prevent a UTI is to drink lots of fluids.
 Drinking at least 2000 to 3000 ml of water every day is important.
 This is equivalent to about 8 to 12 eight-ounce glasses or about 3 quarts of water every day.
 It is best to avoid beverages with sugar, caffeine, and alcohol.
 These drinks may increase bladder irritation and contribute to UTIs.

-Some people believe that cranberry pills can help reduce UTIs by changing the chemistry of the urine and stop bacteria from clinging to the bladder wall.
+Some people believe that cranberry pills can help reduce UTIs by changing the chemistry of the urine and stopping bacteria from clinging to the bladder wall.
 Clinical research on the effectiveness of cranberry is mixed – some studies support the use of cranberry and some studies do not.
 However, many people report a deceased frequency of UTIs when using cranberry pills.

 If you decide to take cranberry to help reduce the number of UTIs, we recommend taking the cranberry pill and not cranberry juice.
 Cranberry juice contains a lot of sugar and calories.
 Blended juices (crangrape, cran-apple, etc.) do not offer enough cranberry ingredients to have any benefit.

-Sometimes your doctor will recommend vitamin C, which can make your bladder more acidic, which can help prevent or treat your UTI.
+Sometimes your doctor will recommend vitamin C, which can make your bladder more acidic, which can help prevent or treat UTI.
 Talk with your doctor about any medications or herbal supplements before taking them.

 If you have an indwelling catheter, in general, it should be changed on a monthly basis.
 It may need to be changed more often if you get frequent UTIs or produce a lot of sediment or crystals in your urine.
-Talk with your doctor about the schedule that is right for you.
+Talk with your doctor about a schedule that is right for you.

 Keeping the catheter and insertion site clean is also very important.
 If you have an indwelling catheter, clean the catheter and the insertion site in the morning and at night with soap and water.